open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 SDK](../overview.md#sdk) authors MAY choose to add parameters (e.g. callback, filter, timeout).
 [OpenTelemetry SDK](../overview.md#sdk) authors MAY choose the return value type, or do not return anything.

+The `MetricReader` MUST ensure the batch of metric points from `MetricProducers` are associated with the `MetricProducer`'s `InstrumentationScope()`, and with the `MeterProvider`'s configured resource.

 Note: it is expected that the `MetricReader.Collect` implementations will be provided by the SDK, so it is RECOMMENDED to prevent the user from accidentally